imse586/imse586.github.io/syllabus/syllabus.md

 <br>

-An introductory hands-on course on big data analytics and visualization with [Python](https://www.python.org/).
+An introductory, technical, and hands-on course on big data analytics and visualization using modern software tools.

 ## Prerequisites